grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/02 Automated performance testing.md

 Another approach to group your tests is to use the [resource object model pattern](https://k6.io/blog/load-testing-made-simpler-with-resource-object-model/).

-**Scenarios**
+**Scenarios and Groups**

-To organize and manage multiple user scenarios effectively, we also advise you to use [scenarios](/using-k6/scenarios).
-Scenarios allow you to model diverse workloads and can also be powerful if you are also considering a [hybrid approach to performance testing](/testing-guides/load-testing-websites/#hybrid-load-testing).
+To organize and manage multiple user scenarios effectively, we also advise you to use [scenarios](/using-k6/scenarios) and [groups](/using-k6/groups).
+Scenarios allow you to model diverse workloads and can be powerful if you also consider a [hybrid approach to performance testing](/testing-guides/load-testing-websites/#hybrid-load-testing).
+Groups allow you to organize multiple requests by page loads or user actions as a single transaction. k6 shows the response time of grouped requests separately and as a group.

 ## 3. Adding checks